joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/25/opinion/trump-broke-liberal-cathedral.html

 **Madison Keys fulfils her tennis destiny on a breezy night in Melbourne**\
 `At 14, Madison Keys appeared destined for a Grand Slam trophy.
-16 years later on a breezy night in Melbourne, she held it in her hands.`\
+Sixteen years later on a breezy night in Melbourne, she held it in her hands.`\
 https://nytimes.com/athletic/6087504/2025/01/25/madison-keys-australian-open/

 **Getting to the Super Bowl is hard, so here's a tough quiz about the contenders**\